Skip to content ↓

 Teaching and Learning Lead

-Sarah is Assistant Principal in charge of curriculum and teaching & learning at King’s Academy Binfield and Oakwood.
-Previously, she was Director of Communications, overseeing English, Humanities and MFL, and has worked as Subject Leader for MFL in both Berkshire and Leicestershire.
+Sarah was Assistant Principal in charge of curriculum and teaching & learning at King’s Academy Binfield and Oakwood.
+Also, she has served as Director of Communications, overseeing English, Humanities and MFL, and has worked as Subject Leader for MFL in both Berkshire and Leicestershire.
 Sarah’s passion for languages stems from childhood holidays to France, and was the driving force behind entering the world of education, with the aim to pass on the same love of languages to her students.
 Sarah is passionate about the development of both students and staff, and has extensive experience working to raise teaching standards and develop curricula.

 Living with her husband and two cats, Sarah spends her spare time gardening, reading and spending time with friends.
 She also enjoys cooking and is an avid watcher of Masterchef, the Bake Off and anything food related.